aryanch917/HeartAttackENGL105/README.md

 ## Potential
 Identifying Risk Factors:
 * By analyzing the correlations between cholesterol levels, diabetes, smoking, and age with heart attack cases, researchers can better understand the key factors contributing to heart attacks in males.

 Early Intervention and Prevention Strategies:
 * Insights from this dataset can guide healthcare providers in developing targeted interventions for individuals at high risk.

+Training Predictive Models:
+* The data can be used to build machine learning models that predict the likelihood of a heart attack based on patient metrics.

+Feature Importance Analysis:
+* Understanding which factors (e.g., cholesterol, smoking) have the highest weight in heart attack prediction.